The British Council

 I was born in Doncaster, South Yorkshire, in 1976 and raised in Retford, just across the border in Nottinghamshire.
 I was educated at what Tony Blair would later call a 'bog standard' comprehensive school.
 Although the school was subsequently assessed as failing and closed down by the authorities, I enjoyed most of my years there and became fascinated by history and politics at a time when the region was suffering from unemployment and social disolocation following the miners strike and subsequent pit closures of the 1980s and 1990s.
 After graduating with my first degree in 1997, I followed the logic of decades of UK government policy and contributed to the 'brain drain' of the north by migrating to southern England.
 I subsequently became an immigrant to The Gambia, Kyrgyzstan, Tajikistan and the United States - often benefitting from generous hospitality from the citizens of those countries.
 I returned to the UK in 2007 and have been increasingly concerned by the debasement of public discourse, the decline of British internationalism, the diminshiment of public services at home, and the continued failure of successive Westminster governments to re-articulate the purpose of politics: sustaining and expanding the common good.

 My educational biography is also ongoing.
 I completed my PhD at the Department of International Relations at the London School of Economics and Political Science in 2007.
 I also have degrees from Aberystwyth and Hull, and have previously held teaching and research posts at the LSE, the American University in Central Asia, and King’s College, London.
 Before coming to Exeter I was a Visiting Faculty Fellow at the Kroc Institute for International Peace Studies of the University of Notre Dame.
 I have also studied Theology and Religious Studies at Notre Dame, London School of Theology, and Bristol Baptist College.
 I have studied Central Asian languages in Kyrgyzstan and Tajikistan.
-In 2021, I began second PhD at Bristol Baptist College to undertake reseach in international poltiical theology.
+In 2021, I began second PhD at Bristol Baptist College to undertake reseach on the possibilty of global poltiical theology.

 As a practising Christian, I am involved with and support a number of faith-based peace movements and development organisations; I am committed to understanding and taking part in the world from a perspective centred on the person of Jesus Christ.
 I have written and spoken on the role of religion in public life and have taken part in inter-faith dialogues between various Muslim and Christian traditions in Central Asia and Eastern Europe.